MartinBradbury/walking-the-wainwrights/README.md

 - [lucidcharts](https://www.lucidchart.com/pages/ "Link to lucidcharts") was used to make a diagram of the database schema and entity relationship diagrams.
 - [Prettier](https://prettier.io/ "link to official prettier website") was used as the default formatter in Gitpod IDE, for html and css files.
 - [Bootstrap](https://getbootstrap.com/ "link to official bootstrap website") was used to quickly layout, position and size critical website features
-- [Balsamiq](https://balsamiq.com/wireframes/ "link to official balsamiq website") was used in early planning to map out wireframes
+- [Adobe Xd](https://www.adobe.com/home/ "link to official Adobe website") was used in early planning to map out wireframes
 - [Google Fonts](https://fonts.google.com/ "link to official google fonts website") was used to import fonts
 - [Font Awesome](https://fontawesome.com/ "link to official font awesome website") was used for all icons
 - [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/overview/ "Link to official chrome developer tools website") was used for lighthouse testing, debugging and consistently checking responsiveness